Homosexuality and the Anglican Communion: 2010–2014

 Still, "gay couples who get married will be able to ask for special prayers in the Church of England after their wedding, the bishops have agreed".
 As such, some congregations have offered "Prayers for a Same Sex Commitment".
 Moreover, "Bishops have little power to prevent gay clergy from marrying nor to sack them if they do.
 A panel of three senior bishops has been set up to advise other bishops on how to apply the guidance when clergy dissent.
 The usual format is an informal letter of rebuke and no further action, meaning more and more clergy are choosing to marry their same-sex partners."

-In April 2014, the Archbishop's Council and House of Bishops asked that the government to continue to offer civil partnerships saying that "The Church of England recognises that same-sex relationships often embody fidelity and mutuality ...
-Civil partnerships enable these Christian virtues to be recognised socially and legally in a proper framework."
+In April 2014, the Archbishop's Council and House of Bishops asked that the government to continue to offer civil partnerships.

 In September 2014, the College of Bishops met for three days.
 "Two of the days were devoted to the first of a series of shared conversations in the Church of England on Sexuality, Scripture and Mission.
 As part of the conversations the college shared the different responses being expressed in the life of the church and the deeply held convictions and experiences that inform them."
-Also in September 2014, Tim Stevens, Bishop of Leicester, confirmed that a service of thanksgiving for a same-sex civil partnership "does not contravene any Church of England rules".
+Also in September 2014, Tim Stevens, Bishop of Leicester, confirmed that a service of thanksgiving for a same-sex civil partnership contravened no rules.